apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 * A follower will ACK the NEW_LEADER proposal after it has synced with the leader.
 * A follower will only ACK a NEW_LEADER proposal with a given zxid from a single server.
-* A new leader will COMMIT the NEW_LEADER proposal when a quorum of followers have ACKed it.
+* A new leader will COMMIT the NEW_LEADER proposal when a quorum of followers has ACKed it.
 * A follower will commit any state it received from the leader when the NEW_LEADER proposal is COMMIT.
-* A new leader will not accept new proposals until the NEW_LEADER proposal has been COMMITED.
+* A new leader will not accept new proposals until the NEW_LEADER proposal has been COMMITTED.

 If leader election terminates erroneously, we don't have a problem since the NEW_LEADER proposal will not be committed since the leader will not have quorum.